Subgroup decomposition in $\text{Out}(F_n)$, Part IV: Relatively irreducible subgroups: Ping-pong on geodesic lines

 \subsection{Finding attracting laminations}

 Given $\phi \in \Out(F_n)$ there are several methods for finding an attracting lamination of $\phi$.
-The most concrete method is to take a relative train track representative $f \from G \to G$ and check the existence of an \eg\ stratum $H_r \subset G$ (Fact~\refGM{FactLamsAndStrata}).
-Another method---whose statement, at least, does not mention relative train track maps---is to check existence of a nontrivial conjugacy class $c$ such that for some (any) marked graph $G$, the length in $G$ of the conjugacy class represented by $\phi^i(c)$ is bounded below by an exponentially growing function of the exponent~$i$; the proof does use a relative train track representative $f \from G \to G$ of $\phi$, by noting that if $f$ has no \eg\ strata then for any circuit $\gamma$ in $G$ the number of edges in $f^k_\#(\gamma)$ has a polynomial upper bound in~$k$.
+One method is to take a relative train track representative $f \from G \to G$ and check the existence of an \eg\ stratum $H_r \subset G$ (Fact~\refGM{FactLamsAndStrata}).
+A second method, less concrete, is to check existence of a nontrivial conjugacy class $c$ such that for some (any) marked graph $G$, the length in $G$ of the conjugacy class represented by $\phi^i(c)$ is bounded below by an exponentially growing function of the exponent~$i$; the proof indirectly depends on relative train track theory, by noting that if a relative train track representative $f \from G \to G$ of $\phi$ has no \eg\ strata then for any circuit $\gamma$ in $G$ the number of edges in $f^k_\#(\gamma)$ has a polynomial upper bound in~$k$.

-In Lemma~\ref{FindingEG} we give a third method for finding attracting laminations of $\phi$ in terms of a topological representative: from any path which maps over itself three times (in the sense of the $\#\#$~Lemma~\refGM{LemmaDoubleSharpFacts}) one can obtain an attracting lamination.
-Neither the statement nor the proof invokes relative train track maps: the proof uses the definition of attracting laminations directly.
+In Lemma~\ref{FindingEG}, using a topological representative $f \from G \to G$ which need not be a relative train track map, we give a third method: from any path which maps over itself three times (in the sense of the $\#\#$~Lemma~\refGM{LemmaDoubleSharpFacts}) one obtains an attracting lamination.
+The proof uses the definition of attracting laminations directly.

 \textbf{Remarks.} The three methods just described give different amounts of information on the side regarding the attracting lamination that is produced.
 Relative train track maps give the most information: using filtration elements one obtains certain free factor systems which do and do not support the lamination; using edges of the \eg\ stratum $H_r$ one produces attracting neighborhoods of the lamination; and one can construct the nonattracting subgroup system of the lamination (Definitions~\refWA{defn:Z} and Corollary~\trefWA{CorPMna}{ItemAnaDependence}).
 The other two methods, including Lemma~\ref{FindingEG}, are useful when no relative train track map is available and when less extra information on the side is needed, although Lemma~\ref{FindingEG} will produce a useful attracting neighborhood.